 2See the Schedules for Faculty Personnel Actions in the appendix for specific dates and actions.

-3The members of the faculty who are elected to serve on the University Promotion and Tenure Committee shall serve for the subsequent academic year.
+3 Faculty members elected to serve on the University Promotion and Tenure Committee shall serve for the subsequent academic year.
 The promotion and tenure committees elected by each individual degree- granting college serve for an entire academic year, not for the spring semester of one year and the fall semester of the following year.

 4 In case of a national, state or local emergency that prevents or seriously hinders the normal activities of faculty members for a period of several months, the University may provide the option for all tenure-track faculty members to extend their tenure clock by a specified period of time equivalent to that lost to the emergency, irrespective of any other exclusion granted to a faculty member.
 In the event a faculty member opts in to such a tenure-clock extension, then that faculty member’s pre-tenure (i.e., third year) review will be extended for that same period.